 Summer Roof Inspection

 The summer heat can be equally brutal to your roof.
 Heat and UV rays can cause your roofing materials to age rapidly.
 During the summer inspection, look for heat damage signs, including warped or curled shingles, faded color, and brittle roofing material.

-Consider installing a ridge vent or solar-powered attic fan to improve ventilation and reduce the amount of heat being trapped in your attic, which can help extend the lifespan of your roof.
+Consider installing a ridge vent or a solar-powered attic fan to enhance ventilation and reduce the heat trapped in your attic, which can extend your roof’s lifespan.
 Further, it’s also the best time to trim any overhanging tree branches to protect your roof from possible storm damage.

 Summer is also the perfect time to professionally clean your roof to remove any algae, moss, or lichen growth that may be causing damage beneath the surface.
 Always ensure your gutters are clear and functioning properly, as they are critical in directing rainwater away from your home’s foundation.